Year 5

 Computing

 Our work in computing will be on sharing information.
-Children will develop their understanding of computer systems and how information is transferred between systems and devices.
+The children will develop their understanding of computer systems and how information is transferred between systems and devices.

 Physical Education